TatianaSlaw/Fitness_Club_Application/README.md

 Installation and Configuration

-    Clone this repository to your local machine Install the required dependencies by running npm install in the project root directory Configure the application by creating a .env file in the project root directory and setting the following variables:
+    1.Clone this repository to your local machine
+    2. Install the required dependencies by running npm install in the project root directory
+    3. Configure the application by creating a .env file in the project root directory and setting the following variables:

-makefile

     DB_URI=<MongoDB connection URI>
     PORT=<application port>

-    Start the application by running npm start in the project root directory Access the application in your web browser at http://localhost:<application port>
+    4. Start the application by running npm start in the project root directory
+    5. Access the application in your web browser at http://localhost:<application port>

 Usage

 To use the application, follow these steps:

-    Register a new account
+    6. Register a new account
-    Log in to the application using your credentials Add customer test information by filling out the provided form View customer test information by clicking on the customer's name in the table on the dashboard Update or delete customer test information as needed
+    7. Log in to the application using your credentials
+    8. Add customer test information by filling out the provided form
+    9. View customer test information by clicking on the customer's name in the table on the dashboard
+    10. Update or delete customer test information as needed

 Authors